ltelab/disdrodb/docs/source/installation.rst

 Create the development environment ......................................

-We recommend to create a dedicated conda environment for development purposes.
+We recommend creating a dedicated conda environment for development purposes.
-You can create a conda environment (i.e. with python 3.13) with:
+You can create a conda environment (e.g., with Python 3.13) with:

 .. code-block:: bash